 There is strong anti-virus and firewall protection on our network.
 Spam emails and certain attachments will be blocked automatically by the email system.
-If this causes problems for school work purposes, pupils should contact the Head of IT for assistance.
+If this causes problems for school work purposes, pupils should contact the Head of IT or the IT Manager for assistance.